Welcome to the Big Sky Wing branch of the Commemorative Air Force! Meet our project plane.

 Our SNJ-5, serial number 51864-1, was released by the war assets administration in December 1947 with the Pratt and Whitney 600 R-1340-AN-1.
 Sadly not much is known between 1947 when it was released and when the first owner, Arthur Medore of Hemet, CA, took ownership in September of 1999.

-It was under Arthur Medore that the plane was first registered as N4082G with the FAA.
+Under Arthur Medore, the plane was first registered as N4082G with the FAA.
 In May of 2002, 51864-1 was sold to Loren B Buss of Crop Care Inc. in Monte Vista, CO where it stayed for 16 years before being acquired by the Commemorative Air Force in 2018.
 51864-1 got its new home in 2019 in Bozeman, Mt.

 The Commemorative Air Force has been around for over 60 years.
 It started with one plane and has grown to be one of the world’s largest air forces with over 175 flying aircraft.
 Of course, none of this would be possible without the help of thousands of volunteers and members.